Bosnia and Herzegovina national under-17 football team: Current squad

-The following players were called up for 2023 UEFA European U17 Elite Round between 15 and 17 February 2023.
+The following players were called up for the 2025 UEFA European Under-17 Championship qualification matches against San Marino, Armenia and Belarus on 12, 15 and 18 May 2025; respectively.

-Caps and goals correct as of 17 February 2023 after the game against Albania.
+Caps and goals are correct as of 12 May 2025, after the match against San Marino.

 Recent call-ups

 The following eligible players have been called up for the team within the last twelve months: